-- (1) Subject to the provisions of these regulations, all businesses, operations and activities may operate and be conducted during their normal times of operation. - (1A) Despite subregulation (1), but subject to regulation 7(3), the following businesses, operations and activities may resume: - (a) casinos, gambling houses and betting houses; - (b) other recreational places or activities, including swimming pools and playgrounds; - (c) nightclubs; and - (d) gymnasiums, except that the number of persons inside a facility may not exceed 50 per cent of the floor area of the facility or 100 persons at any time when the facility is open for business, operations or activities.
+- (1) Subject to the provisions of these regulations, all businesses, operations and activities may operate and be conducted during their normal times of operation. - (1A) Despite subregulation (1), but subject to regulation 7(3), the following businesses, operations and activities may continue to operate: - (a) casinos, gambling houses and betting houses; - (b) other recreational places or activities, including swimming pools and playgrounds; - (c) nightclubs; and - (d) gymnasiums, except that the number of persons inside a facility may not exceed 50 per cent of the floor area of the facility or 150 persons at any time when the facility is open for business, operations or activities.

-[subregulation (1A) inserted by GN 128/2021, substituted by GN 138/2021, amended by GN 144/2021 and substituted by GN 160/2021 and by GN 175/2021]
+[subregulation (1A) inserted by GN 128/2021, substituted by GN 138/2021, amended by GN 144/2021 and substituted by GN 160/2021, by GN 175/2021 and by GN 205/2021]